Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Evaluation

 Figure~\ref{fig:eval:accuracy} reports prediction quality by benchmark family.
 Overall, the predictor achieves up to 27.8\% Top-1 accuracy, 43.9\% Top-3 recall, and 93.8\% overall hit rate.
 Accuracy is higher for structured tool sequences (e.g., compilation/test loops) and lower for open-ended exploration patterns typical of broad research tasks.

-Despite imperfect Top-1 accuracy, strong Top-3 recall is sufficient in practice: \sys can speculate on a small set of likely tools and still obtain overlap when any candidate hits.
+Despite imperfect Top-1 accuracy, strong Top-3 recall is sufficient in practice: \sys can speculate on a small set of likely tools and still reduce exposed tool time when any candidate hits.
 When prediction is uncertain, the explicit speculation budget bounds wasted work and prevents negative interference with authoritative execution.